Jewish Cultural Quarter

 The museum collection highlights, displayed in scrollable columns.

 To present both specific objects and narratives from Amsterdam's Jewish Cultural Quarter, designer Thomas Pleeging envisioned a layered website encouraging fluid movement between exhibitions, longreads and items from the museum's vast digital collection.
-We created a standalone JavaScript application to present a unique frontend and leveraged Drupal 8’s REST API to manage the thousands of pages necessary to consolidate many websites into one.
+To realise that design we created a standalone React application with Drupal 8's REST API behind it, one of the first headless CMS builds in the Netherlands at this scale.
+At the time there were no frameworks like Next.js and no recipe book for the server-side rendering or the page transitions the design asked for.

 Modular components